 Meanwhile, the BTP ABAP environment is a managed ABAP environment that provides a familiar environment for ABAP developers and allows some re-use of ABAP artifacts that were developed in the on-premises environment.

 What are some considerations around choosing a runtime?
 There are lots of influences, but I’ll go through a few here.

 Different developers may have different skills.
 Cloud Foundry provides the possibility of many different runtimes that are attractive for different developers.
 Kyma also provides multiple development options suited to different skills.
 Meanwhile, the ABAP environment is aimed squarely at allowing ABAP developers and teams to build cloud extensions without having to pick up a whole new language and ecosystem.

 Another aspect of the skills discussion is not developer skills, but operational skills.
 Do our operations teams know about maintaining Cloud Foundry applications?
 Kubernetes?
 ABAP Basis?
 How about our deployment pipeline?
 What types of environments do our monitoring solutions support?
 These considerations factor heaviliy into

 One key consideration, of course, is vendor support.
 The Neo runtime is receiving minimal investment, so that is a mark against it.
-Meanwhile, Cloud Foundry receives full focus as a runtime, but it’s worth considering the position of Cloud Foundry in the industry and the extent to which it has been subsumed by container-based approaches.
+Meanwhile, Cloud Foundry receives full focus as a runtime.
+However, it’s worth considering the position of Cloud Foundry in the industry.
+It’s worth considering the extent to which it is subsumed by container-based approaches.
 It doesn’t look like Cloud Foundry is going anywhere, but it’s something to keep an eye on.

 Kyma and ABAP have their own nuances.
 ABAP specifically may be under a support regime that is more familiar to long-time SAP customers.
 But there are potential issues with environment support such as scheduled downtime that customers should make themselves aware of when planning their cloud and environment strategies.